stoplightio/elements/CONTRIBUTING.md

 ### Patches

 This is probably the most obvious - in all 3 packages patch bumps are mostly for bug fixes.

+###  Merging into Main

+In order to merge your changes into main you must create a PR for your changes and then have those changes approved by a member of the stoplight elements-owner team.

+To do this simply create a pull request merging your branch into main.
+Once your changes are complete, ensure all build checks are successfully passing, fill out the pull request template, and assign elements-owner as the reviewer.

+While we try to be as responsive as possible it can take several days for us to review a request.
+We currently prioritize new issues/requests each sprint and handle them as our capacity allows.
+If it has been over 2 weeks since your request please add a comment mentioning the @elements-owners to give us a friendly reminder.